The is hosted by the Cornell Local Roads Program.

 About Highway School

 The Highway School features short sessions of general interest in the mornings and 24-28 afternoon workshops lasting 75 minutes each.
-A partnership with statewide vendors supports the Pothole Picnic on the first day.
+A partnership with statewide vendors supports the Pothole Picnic and Tailgate Tuesday lunches.
 Over 700 participants, the majority being local highway and public works officials, attend the Highway School every year.

 Roads Scholar Awards